This is a course-based named option within the Biomedical Engineering MS.

 Prior Coursework

 A student who has completed their bachelor's degree at UW-Madison may transfer 6 credits of coursework with program approval.
 These courses must be engineering or advanced biological sciences coursework numbered 400 or above.
-Coursework earned five or more years prior to admission to a M.S. degree is not allowed to satisfy requirements.
-These courses may not be used toward the Graduate School's Minimum Graduate Residence Credit.
+Credits earned at other institutions are not allowed to transfer.
+Coursework earned ten or more years prior to admission to a master's degree is not allowed to satisfy requirements.
+These courses may not be used to satisfy the Graduate School's minimum residence credit requirement.

 Probation